sitano/gcopool/README.md

 # gcopool
-connection pool derived from the google's spanner client
+connection pool derived from the google's spanner client. can manage resources of any kind.